kornerc/opentracing-logging-python/README.md

 # print the key_values of the log
 print(log.key_values)
-# {'event': 'INFO', 'message': 'Hello World from Python logging to OpenTracing'}
+# {'event': 'info', 'message': 'Hello World from Python logging to OpenTracing'}
 ```

 Here some additional explanation